StarRocks/community/README.md

 There are five types of starrocks' community contributions, including：

-1. How to file an issue， when problems and requirements are found
+1. How to file an issue，when problems and requirements are found

 2. How to open a pull request，when you want to add a New feature or fix a bug